What is transition from pediatric to adult care?

-Gillette Children’s Specialty Healthcare is committed to helping our patients realize their potential and navigate the transition from pediatric to adult health systems and other community resources.
+Gillette Children’s is committed to helping our patients realize their potential and navigate the transition from pediatric to adult health systems and other community resources.
 We compiled a list of frequently asked transition questions and resources, to help you explore each question.
 If you have any questions, concerns or want to learn more about transition, Gillette is here to help.
 Please contact us at 651-229-3855.

 Frequently Asked Transition Questions

 As you are preparing for what independent living may look like for you, you may want to pursue occupational therapy services to increase your independence with self-care and home management tasks.
 Your occupational therapist can also help make recommendations to increase access to your living space.